Carbon Black Cloud Enterprise EDR (Endpoint Detection and Response) is the new name for the product formerly called CB ThreatHunter.

 The unified binary store (UBS) is a centralized service that is part of the Carbon Black Cloud.
 UBS is responsible for storing all binaries and corresponding metadata for those binaries.
 UBS comes packaged with Enterprise EDR.
 To obtain the maximum benefit of UBS, organizations must opt-in to binary uploads on the Policies page.

-Enterprise EDR customers are able to utilize the UBS APIs to download binaries observed on their endpoints, as well as to retrieve the corresponding metadata.
-At this time, the data retention for UBS is infinite - so as long as an organization has ever observed execution of that binary on one or more endpoints, that organization will be able to retrieve the associated metadata (and optionally the binary itself, if binary uploads were opted in at the time of execution).
+At this time, the data retention for UBS is infinite - so as long as an organization has ever observed execution of that binary on one or more endpoints, that organization will be able to retrieve most of the associated metadata (and optionally the binary itself, if binary uploads were opted in at the time of execution).

 UBS obtains data on first execution of a binary for any device on which the Carbon Black Cloud sensor is running and Enterprise EDR has been subscribed - both metadata about the binary, and if uploads are enabled for the organization, the binary itself.
 This has two consequences: